So how did I spend my afternoon? Well it started with me collapsing, exhausted, in front of the Karlskirche, which has a 236 foot high dome.

 The elevator ….
 Well it took me up to the base of the dome, where I was then able to climb scaffolding (again, I can’t make this stuff up) to the top of the dome.
-The whole time I’m making this climb to precarious heights, the scaffolding sways back and forth in response to the movement of the elevator.
-A normal person would say, “this seems unsafe, I should turn around.”
+The whole time I was making this climb to precarious heights, the scaffolding swayed back and forth in response to the movement of the elevator.
+A normal person would have said, “this seems unsafe, I should turn around.”
 I, on the other hand, clambered eagerly upward, the fragile tower swaying ever more violently.
-I had visions of the newspaper presenting headlines “Stupid American Dies in Karlsckirche.
+I had visions of the newspaper presenting the headline: “Stupid American Dies in Karlsckirche.
 Austrians Too Smart to Climb Deathtrap.”
 And at the top, I found dirty windows, and a mesh of steel through which I could vaguely make out the Viennese skyline.

 The trip down was no less traumatizing.
 I spent the whole trip clutching the rail and wondering, somewhat angrily, “what idiot thought this was a good idea?!?!”

 Solution: I’d like to open the Museum of Important Copies.
 Open a single museum in Vienna with copies of the most important work from around town.
 Make sure everybody knows it’s a copy, so they can’t complain.
-Customers can say “why yes, I saw Durer’s praying hands in Vienna and loved it.”
-They get basically the same experience and save time and money in the process, while we make a tidy profit (as it turns out, the original of that particular work is not on public display, but there is no sign next to the picture saying “we bought this at the museum store, and so can you”).
+Customers can say “why yes, I saw Durer’s ‘Praying Hands’ in Vienna and loved it.”
+Visitors get basically the same experience and save time and money in the process, while museums make a tidy profit (as it turns out, the original of Durer’s “Praying Hands” is not on public display, but there is also no sign next to the picture saying “we bought this at the museum store, and so can you”).

 Anyway … On to dinner.
 I went to a restaurant recommended by Frommers again.
 They had no English menu, and I took this as a good sign, although it meant the poor waiter had to translate everything for me.
 First came the beer.
 It was an Austrian pilsner.
 It was decent.
 The waiter asked if I wanted big or small, and I indicated a half-liter, since that seems to be the standard size.
 For future reference, that’s big.

 First course was cream of carrot soup.
 I’m not a huge fan of carrots, but this was really tasty.
 The carrot was present, but not overpowering.
 It was light and creamy.
-M and J recently made a similar soup for TC.
+Michael and Joe recently made a similar soup for TC (Top Chef dinner).
 I would have to do a side-by-side comparison, but think theirs was probably better.

 After this I had duck breast with cabbage and dumpling.
 The duck was ok, but a bit overcooked.
 It was somewhere between medium and medium well.
 The one piece that was medium is seen in the picture, the rest was cooked more.
 You just can’t do that to duck … It will get tough if you overcook it, which is exactly what happened to this poor beast.
 Medium rare, to medium at most.
 If you’re wondering about salmonella, somebody on TV once said it isn’t an issue with duck.
 If it was on TV it must be true.